Mads Pedersen (cyclist): Early Trek–Segafredo years (2017–2021)

 On 29 September 2019, Pedersen won the World Road Race Championship in a rain-soaked race, in and around Harrogate, in Yorkshire, England.
 He is the first Danish cyclist to win a men's world championship road race title.
 In August 2020, he was named in the startlist for the 2020 Tour de France.
 He did not win any stages and held the white jersey for best young rider for one day.

 After the Tour was over he won a stage and the points classification in the 2020 BinckBank Tour, and won the 2020 Gent–Wevelgem.
 Both of these races were held late in the season due to the COVID pandemic.
 In 2021 he won Kuurne-Brussels-Kuurne and took a stage victory in the Tour of Norway.

+Grand Tour victories: 2022–present

-In 2022 he won the points classification in Circuit de la Sarthe and Étoile de Bessèges and had top 10 finishes in Milan–San Remo, the Tour of Flanders and Gent–Wevelgem.
-During the 2022 Tour de France he was very active early in the race as the Grand Depart was held in his home country of Denmark, however he had no luck.
-At the end of the second week he got involved in a breakaway where he and teammate Quinn Simmons formulated a plan and bridged up to what eventually became a seven rider breakaway.
+In 2022, Pedersen won the points classification in Circuit de la Sarthe and Étoile de Bessèges and had top 10 finishes in Milan–San Remo, the Tour of Flanders and Gent–Wevelgem.

+During the 2022 Tour de France he was active early in the race as the Grand Départ was held in Denmark, however he had no success.
+At the end of the second week he was involved in a seven-rider breakaway with teammate Quinn Simmons.
 Simmons drove a hard pace up the Coté de Saint-Romain-en-Gal and with just under 11 km to go Pedersen launched an attack.
 Only Fred Wright and Hugo Houle could go with him.
-As the finish line approached Pedersen overpowered both of them, and easily won the sprint to claim the stage win.
+At the finish line, Pedersen outsprinted both of them to claim the stage win.